alex02/custom-fields-snapshots/readme.txt

 = What kind of fields and data can I export? =

 You can export any field types supported by ACF or ACF Pro, including repeater fields, galleries, and flexible content, from post types, users and options.

-= Which ACF versions are compatible with the plugin? =

-Custom Fields Snapshots is designed to work with both ACF Free and ACF Pro.
-While it should be compatible with versions prior to 5.0 due to its use of core ACF functions, I officially maintain and test compatibility with:

-* The latest version of ACF (free and pro)
-* One version prior to the latest

-For optimal performance and compatibility, I recommend using the most recent version of ACF.
-However, if you're using an older version, the plugin may still function correctly with your setup.

-If you encounter any compatibility issues, please don't hesitate to reach out for support.

 = How does the rollback feature work? =